 Many contractors start projects without a full scope of work developed.
 When changes occur, the contractor doesn’t want to create tension by executing the change order process.
 Contractors will say, “Yeah, no problem.
 We can take care of that,” hoping the customer will pay the additional cost based on the goodwill created by not pushing the change order process.

-Pleasing people should be your primary goal as a contractor but it can’t come at the cost of losing money.
+Pleasing your customers by delivering fantastic value should be your primary goal as a contractor, but it can’t come at the cost of losing money.

 WHAT IS THE TRUTH?

-The kindest thing a contractor can do for a customer is to tell them the truth.
+The kindest thing a contractor can do for a customer is tell them the truth.